pindjouf/xorr/README.md

 > [!WARNING]
-> `xorr` is undergoing a major rewrite.
-Nothing works as expected in the current version.
+> `xorr` Only a few things work as expected in the current version.
 Many features haven't been implemented yet.

 # Xorr